 For parking tickets issued in the City of Las Vegas, there is an "appeals" process where the defendant can argue that the citation was wrongfully issued.7

 Not usually, but it depends on the person's insurance policy.
 Consult with an attorney to discuss the insurance consequences of parking in a disabled spot.

 Judges typically do not require that people ticketed for NRS 484B.467 violations to complete traffic school.
 Traffic school is usually reserved for people who committed moving violations in Nevada, such as speeding.

-When a person is charged with a misdemeanor for parking in a handicap spot, the Nevada judge will issue a bench warrant if the person blows off the ticket.
+When a person is charged with a misdemeanor for parking in a handicap spot, the Nevada judge will issue a bench warrant if the person blows off the ticket (after a 30-day grace period).
 People with an outstanding bench warrant can be arrested at any time and held without bail.